microsoft/MixedRealityToolkit-Unity/Assets/HoloToolkit/Input/README.md

 5. Select the script and method to call or variable to set from the "No Function" dropdown.
 Add any parameters, if necessary, into the field below the dropdown.

 When you start the scene, your keywords will automatically be registered on a KeywordRecognizer, and the recognizer will be started (or not) based on your Recognizer Start setting.

+#### MicrophoneStream.unity
+Example usage of MicStream.cs to select and record beam-formed audio from the hololens.
+In editor, the script lets you choose if you want to beam-form capture on voice or on the room.
+When running, press 'Q' to start the stream you selected, 'W' will stop the stream, 'A' starts recording a wav file, and 'S' stops the recording, saves it to your Music library, and prints the full path of the audio clip.

 ---
 ##### [Go back up to the table of contents.](../../../README.md)